viritin/vwscdn/README.md

-If you want to run generation of org.vaadin.vwscdn.GeneratedWidgetSet.java by hand you can use the following command:
+If you want to run generation of in.virit.vwscdn.GeneratedWidgetSet.java by hand you can use the following command:

      mvn -e vwscdn:generate